 Prior to December 31, 2008, this rule authorized private citizens to pursue criminal prosecutions in magistrate court, either on their own or through a special prosecutor.
 In 2013, the Court withdrew former Paragraphs D and E in recognition of the 2008 amendment, which removed the authority for such private prosecutions.
 Former Paragraph D was entitled "Special prosecutor" and provided that "[n]othing in this rule shall be construed to allow an attorney licensed to practice law in this state to prosecute a case for any party without first having been duly appointed as a special prosecutor by the district attorney for the judicial district in which the court is located."
-Former Paragraph E was entitled "District attorney" and provided that "[n]othing in this rule shall be construed to prevent the district attorney in the judicial district in which the complaint is filed from dismissing the case or entering an appearance and assuming prosecutorial control over the case."
+Former Paragraph E was entitled "District attorney" and provided that "[n]othing in this rule shall be construed to prevent the district attorney in the judicial district in which the court is located."
+Former Paragraph E was entitled "District attorney in the judicial district in which the complaint is filed from dismissing the case or entering an appearance and assuming prosecutorial control over the case."
 Paragraphs D and E are no longer necessary because they addressed the situation in which a private citizen could pursue a criminal complaint through a special prosecutor.
 The withdrawal of Paragraphs D and E does not preclude a district attorney from appointing a special prosecutor to prosecute.